UPDATED March 2, 2026

 Disney’s Yacht & Beach Club Resorts

-- For the Beach Club, there is routine exterior maintenance taking place through 2027.
+- For the Beach Club, there is routine exterior maintenance taking place through late 2026.
 However, all services, including valet, luggage assistance, and transportation, will remain available, and you’ll still have access to most of the hotel’s amenities.

 - Disney’s Yacht Club is also undergoing exterior maintenance through late 2026.
 However, all services, including valet, luggage assistance, and transportation remain available, and you’ll still have access to most of the hotel’s amenities.